ghost-ng/broot/contributing.md

 ### Section 4 - Plugin Variables
 Use this section to define plugin-specific variables that will help execute or fine-tune your new plugin.
 A user can "set" these variables in the main broot framework, but your "run" method will reference these variables to help with your authentication function.
 The **plugin-vars** variable MUST retain the dictionary structure in the tempalte example.

+## Section 5 - Validate
+This section accomplished all your validation steps prior to running the plugin.
+You can opt to not fill this section out, but that is highly discouraged.
+If a validate options fails here, you should set validated = False.
+Also your last statement will be a return statement of 'return validated.'

+If you find yourself needing other functions in the "var" library, you can change the import function to 'import var' but then you'd need to ensure to update your 'global_vars' references to 'var.global_vars.'

 ### Section 5 - Main
 This section MUST be present or the broot framework with throw an error.
 The main engine will call the *run* function to execute the plugin.
 The broot framework will iterate over the list of usernames, targets, and password and pass each combination to the *run* method.